gabriel-earle/schedule-generation/README.md

 ## Example 1

 The first case study is based on a straightforward task wherein an operator must cut a machine into pieces in place and efficiently pack the pieces in a waste container.
-The task depicted in the first case study takes around a dozen activities (moving, cutting, etc) over a few minutes to complete.
+The task depicted in the first case study takes around a dozen activities (moving, cutting, etc) and a minute to complete.

 [Video Link](https://www.youtube.com/watch?v=wZ3tNuM8dhM)